-As an energy systems researcher in NREL's Strategic Energy Analysis Center’s Grid Systems group, Sarah's research focuses on resource adequacy of power systems.
+As an energy systems researcher in NREL's Grid Operations Planning Group within the Grid Planning and Analysis Center, Sarah's research focuses on resource adequacy of power systems.
 Her work focuses specifically on analyzing the capacity credit of renewables and energy storage as the penetrations of these resources increase.

 Analyzing the effects of high penetrations of renewable energy on the power grid